boerisfrusca/Libelium-LoRa/README.md

 The SX1272 LoRa module can work in several embedded system as Waspmote, Plug & Sense, Arduino, Raspeberry Pi or Intel Galileo.
 The normal topology for this technology is a star: all the nodes transmit towards a central sink node.
 This central sink node can be:

-- another node
+- another node;
-- one LoRa Gateway
+- a LoRa Gateway.

-This project want gives some tools for using a LoRa module in a linux system for testing the reception and sending of LoRa ASCII message.
+This project want give some tools for using a LoRa module on a Linux system for testing the reception and sending of LoRa ASCII messages.
 To perform these actions you need a LoRa node and a LoRa Gateway, the device that allows you to communicate through a USB port with the module.

 You also need a terminal program like Cutecom (Linux), Hyperterminal or Putty (Windows).